igorkll/WinBox-Maker/README.md

 * description - enter the names of the project and its description, this information will be included in the final *.wim file and will also serve as the name for the output file
 * app - choose what your Windows image will do.
 This can be the launch of a single web page or a custom application
 * settings - configure your windows image and embed the components that are necessary for your application to work
+* build settings - the settings that are performed at the stage of image assembly and can be used even in the manual setup mode
 * post install - install the scripts and registry files that will be applied to the system when it is first turned on.
 This can be used to change the system configuration or install software
-* activation - enter the windows activation key that will be embedded in the image. the system will work without this, however, it will be inactive and despite the fact that there will be no activation sign, such a system will not be considered legal and is suitable only for testing.
-You can include the activation key immediately in the image or activate the system during installation using standard installer tools
 * events - execute cmd commands on the host machine during the build process. this can be used, for example, to copy files to the project directory or for anything else. to make this work, don't forget to activate the events you use in the checkmark!
 * build - build your app together with Winbox. when using this, you can make the "winbox_resources/program" directory empty and specify a name *.exe file in "app" tab manually. in order for this to work, don't forget to activate the checkmark function near the "add" button!
-* downloading - allows you to download files during the build stage.
+* download - allows you to download files during the build stage.
 It allows you to unpack archives automatically. please note that the download path is set relative to the project folder. it is better to download files to the "winbox_temp/files" directory, refer to the documentation to understand which "winbox_resources" directories are duplicated in "winbox_temp", if you still decide to use "winbox_resources" do not forget to add download paths to ".gitignore"
-* export img - export settings in img format
+* export - export settings
 * delete - allows you to delete files and windows components
 * manual setup - it allows you to use winbox maker in manual configuration mode, in which case the settings from winbox maker will be unavailable and you will set the system configuration yourself

-## what was disabled
+## what was disabled (can be customized)
 * explorer.exe (the desktop is completely inaccessible)
 * BSOD display (if the device goes into a BSOD, it will just reboot without displaying a BSOD)
 * alt+f4